relayrides/coding-exercise/README.md

 ##### Android

 The requirements are listed above.
-The programming language should be java with standard Android xml layouts.
-Send us an apk that runs on Android 4 and 5 along with a link to your repository.
+The programming language should be Java with standard Android xml layouts.
 You can use any libraries and tools you like.
 Volley and Glide libraries are not required but recommended.
-Send us an apk file we can install on Android 4 or 5 and a link to your code repo.
+Send us the apk file so we can install on Android 4 or 5 and a link to your code repo.
+We want to see the details.

 ##### iOS